jtpoirier/proteomegenerator/README.md

 ## Configuration

 To run ProteomeGenerator on your own data, create a new Snakefile using Snakefile-K0562 as a template.
 Next, edit the "User Variables" section to reflect your computing environment and samples.
-This section is broken into three parts: "Directories", "References", and "Samples".
+This section is broken into three parts: "Directories", "References", "Samples", and "MaxQuant".

 ### Directories